Aidan-Sheedy/HypOptLib/docs/source/library.rst

     :width: 800

     Diagram indicating the class structure in HypOptLib.
 Classes at the top call classes below them.
-    Smaller classes on the right indicate supporting classes.
     HypOptLib is the library exposed via Pybind11, and instantiates all classes.
 Hyperoptimization then calls the green wrapper classes, which provide lower level functionality.
+All classes below and including Hyperoptimization make calls to the PETSc library for computations and solvers.

 How to Modify HypOptLib
 =======================================